jriguera/bosh-ironic-cpi-release/README.md

 ```

-At the same indentation level, define the configuration properties:
+At the same indentation level, define the main CPI configuration properties:

 ```
     ironic_cpi: